IsmaelMousa/IsmaelMousa.github.io/README.md

 ### Interests and Hobbies

-Beyond my continuous learning journey, I have a keen interest in sports, movies, and exploring foreign languages.
-Italian 🇮🇹, in particular, holds a special place in my heart as I enjoy delving into its culture and linguistic nuances.
+Passionate about sports science and its impact on mental health and life decisions.
+I enjoy delving into foreign cultures and linguistic nuances, with a particular fondness for Italian 🇮🇹.

+I love movies.

 <hr>